TYPO3-Headless/nuxt-typo3/docs/getting-started.md

 :::

 ::: tip
-If you wan't to see TYPO3 headless API response on your homepage, please remove your `pages/index.vue` file.
+If you want to see TYPO3 headless API response on your homepage, please remove your `pages/index.vue` file.
 :::